 - Amano Shrimp Care Guide – Best Algae-Eating Shrimp – Video – YouTube – https://www.youtube.com/watch?v=Zc1O3W9HGJE

 - Fighting ALGAE In A New Aquarium!
 Algae Eater Shrimp! – Video – YouTube – https://www.youtube.com/watch?v=E0cTP7HtDqM

 Nerite snails have a zebra-like pattern on their shell and are the most common species of algae-eating snails.
-The reason behind this is because Nerites eat all types of algae, and they can rid a tank of algae rather fast.
+This is because Nerites eat all types of algae, and they can rid a tank of algae relatively fast.
 They grow to about an inch in length, so do not keep them with large fish that may eat or attack them.

-Rabbit snails are giant algae-eating snails that can grow up to 5 inches in length.
+Rabbit snails are giant algae-eating snails that can grow up to 5 inches.
 They have long and pointed shells and are usually brown or yellow.
-Rabbit snails do not usually feed on live aquarium plants; instead, they prefer to decaying plant matter and other debris.
+Rabbit snails do not usually feed on live aquarium plants; instead, they prefer decaying plant matter and other debris.

 Ramshorn snails feed on several algae types, leftover fish food, and decaying plants.
 These snails do not eat live plants and are best suited for tanks that house peaceful fish.
-Large or aggressive fish like loaches, cichlids will attack and harass them.
+Large or aggressive fish like loaches and cichlids will attack and harass them.

 Malaysian Trumpet Snail

 The Malaysian trumpet snail grows less than 1 inch in length.
 The shells are long and can be of a variety of colors.
-These algae eating snails feed on most kinds of algae in fish tanks and are not known to feed on plants.
+These algae-eating snails feed on most algae in fish tanks and are not known to feed on plants.

 - How do you control algae? – Causes and Cures for Filmy Residue on Tank Glass, Rocks – The Spruce Pets – https://www.thesprucepets.com/aquarium-algae-1379979